EGO4D/docs/docs/challenge.md

 sidebar_position: 9
 ---

-# Ego4D Challenge 2022
+# Ego4D Challenge 2023

-:::note ECCV 2022 Challenges Have Concluded!
+:::note CVPR 2023 Challenges Are Open!
-Congrats to all the winners and participants!
-Tune in to our ECCV Workshop on October 24th to see the final leaderboards and hear from the winning teams!
+The EGO4D challenges have reopened after the [ECCV Workshop 2022](https://ego4d-data.org/workshops/eccv22/).
+Please find details below and join in for CVPR 2023!
 :::

 ## Overview

-In 2022, we will host 16 challenges, representing each of Ego4D’s five benchmarks.
+In 2023, we will host 16 challenges, representing each of Ego4D’s five benchmarks.
 These are:

 ### [Episodic memory](./benchmarks/episodic-memory.md):